We pride ourselves on making group benefits and group retirement products very simple to understand and implement.

 - Executive Benefits: This isn't necessarily as it sounds, its not about offering better benefits to executives.
 There are key people in the company that hold a majority of the knowledge or have key roles that would be detrimental if they were out of commission.
 So many times they are just covered under the standard benefits when in fact they have special and more comprehensive needs.
 Not to mention that there are a lot of tax advantaged benefits that aren't ever deployed because the right questions weren't asked.

 Draft Meeting: This is exactly how it sounds, we combine all of your concerns and goals into a proposal document that is stamped DRAFT.
-It's important that you feel that this is not a sales meeting but a process that you are co-authoring.
 We are showing a draft and asking for feedback, we want to make sure that we understood your needs and goals correctly and are delivering to our standards and yours.

-Deployment Meeting: This is where we help you the strategies that we have come up with.
-We have a team that is very supportive of this whole process and we have very unique ways to ensure the plan is communicated effectively using the latest technology.
+Deployment Meeting: This is where we help you implement the strategies that we have come up with.
+We have a team that is very supportive of this whole process and we have very unique ways to ensure the plan is communicated effectively.